Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 * */prepared_data/*

 (these are just numerous and sometimes large data files, so I didn't want to push these to remote to clone.
 But may need to eventually, we'll see)

+# NOTE Jan 12, 2023
+There may be some files with secrets in the commit history.
+So don't make the commit history go public.